Image Clustering with External Guidance: Conclusion

 \section{Conclusion}

 In this paper, instead of focusing on exhaustive internal supervision signal construction, we innovatively propose leveraging the rich external knowledge, which has been regrettably overlooked before, to facilitate clustering.
 As a specific implementation, our TAC achieves state-of-the-art image clustering performance by leveraging textual semantics, demonstrating the effectiveness and promising prospect of the proposed externally guided clustering paradigm.
 In the future, the following directions could be worth exploring.
-On the one hand, in addition to the modalities this work focuses on, the external knowledge widely exists in different sources, domains, models, and so on.
-For example, one could utilize the pre-trained objective detection or semantic segmentation models to locate the semantic object for boosting image clustering.
+On the one hand, in addition to the modalities this work focuses on, the external knowledge widely exists in different sources, domains, models, etc. For example, one could utilize the pre-trained object detection or semantic segmentation models to locate the semantic object for boosting image clustering.
 On the other hand, instead of focusing on image clustering, it is worth exploring the external knowledge for clustering other forms of data, such as text and point cloud.
+The challenges of the proposed externally guided clustering paradigm lie in \textit{i)}, choosing the appropriate external knowledge, and \textit{ii)}, effectively integrating the external knowledge to improve clustering.
+In practice, the selection and utilization of external knowledge should depend on the characteristics and prior knowledge about the data and task.
 Overall, we hope this work could serve as a catalyst, motivating more future studies on externally guided clustering, which is believable to be a promising direction for both methodology improvement and real-world application.